zmenciso/zc_plot/README.md

 ```

 The kwargs that are currently in use can also be exported to a
 properly-formatted text file by using the `-x` or `--export` switch.
+This is
+very useful in conjunction with **interactive mode**, allowing you to view the
+data, set the kwargs, and then export for future runs.

 ### Replot